fqantonio/GoingInductive/README.md

 # THEORY

-This study utilizes **Van Merriënboer's 4C/ID instructional design** as a reliable framework.
-It provides a clear procedure for designing and planning a blended learning (bLearning) environment, with all components explicitly defined and integrated into a cohesive structure.
+This study utilizes **Van Merriënboer's 4C/ID instructional design** as a reliable framework that provides a clear procedure for designing and planning a blended learning (bLearning) environment, with all components explicitly defined and integrated into a cohesive structure.
 This framework serves as a guide throughout all project phases, even during the concrete implementation of content within the Learning Management System (LMS).

 The 4C/ID model is grounded in several robust educational theories, effectively bridging Cognitive Architecture and Instructional Design.
 It integrates principles from: